SlavLuk/MD5/overview.md

  - Break chunk into sixteen 32-bit words.
  - The rest goes according to this pseudocode
 ><img src="https://github.com/SlavLuk/MD5/blob/master/img/main.png">
 ## Complexity
+Let's analyze MD5 algorithm:
+ 1. Declare constants.
+ 2. Divide the input in blocks of constant size to loop over n times.
+ 3. Memory copy and allocation.
+ 4. Process the message in successive 512-bit chunks.
+ 5. Operations on basic MD5 functions.
+In big-O notation stage 1 uses _O_(1).In stage 2 we divide the input in blocks and in worst-case iterate over only 447 times so the length of input has no significant effect on performence _O_(n/c).
+Memory copy and  allocation in stage 3 uses _O_(1) constatnt time.Processing the input in successive 512-bit chunks involves loop to be executed n times depending on the input length _O_(n).
+Analyzing operations on basic MD5 functions we see that _f_ has a bunch of operators in loops that run constant times _O_(1).
+By considering only the highest order term of the expression for the running time of the algorithm, disregarding both the coefficient of that term and any lower order terms, thus the total time of MD5 on an input of length _n_ is _O_(1)+_O_(n/c)+_O_(1)+_O_(n)+_O_(1), or _O_(n).

 ## References